'United We Stand' is Opposition's slogan as leaders converge for 2-day brainstorming session | Politics

 The Parliament session is starting on July 20 and the opposition parties will chalk out the strategy for that also, he said.

-''We are very sure that this is going to be a game changer for the Indian political scenario and we are very happy to see that after the Patna meeting those who were saying that 'we are very comfortable in defeating the entire Opposition alone', have now started meetings, that is the real success of opposition unity,'' Venugopal said.
+''We are very sure that this (meeting) is going to be a game changer for the Indian political scenario,'' Venugopal said.

 ''The effort is to ensure that in these situations the division of votes which gives BJP the advantage should be minimal.
 This is not a new thing.
 Like in 2004, the Left had 61 seats, out of which we won 57 defeating the Congress candidates...then the Manmohan Singh government was formed and it ran for 10 years.